 Farm Environment Advisers provide expert advice to farmers and land managers, helping to implement sustainable practices that balance food production with environmental stewardship.
 They support habitat creation, species conservation, soil health, woodland management, and the design and delivery of agri-environment schemes, working at scales from individual farms to full landscapes.

-The information in our job profiles aims to give a general overview of the role and a guideline to what it involves.
+Please note: the information in our job profiles aims to give a general overview of the role and a guideline to what it involves.
 The content is not intended to be exhaustive and roles will vary depending on the organisation and sector.
 The salary ranges are a guide only, as these are dependent on the size and location of the organisation.

 How does this role align to the green agenda?